barionleg/cesium.wiki.gs/CZML-Structure.md

 }
 ```

 The `interpolationAlgorithm` specifies the algorithm to use to interpolate a value at a different time from the provided data.
 The available algorithms are described on the [[CZML Content]] page.
 The `interpolationDegree` property specifies the degree of the polynomial to use for interpolation.
-For example, `1` specifies linear interpolation and `2` specifies quadratic interpolation.
+For example, `1` means linear interpolation and `2` means quadratic interpolation.
+If these properties are not specified, linear interpolation is used.

 ## EventSource and Streaming